OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 - Add an entry to the `LIQUIDITY_OWNED` constant, which maps the pool type (Balancer, Curve, UniswapV2, UniswapV3) to the liquidity pool address
 - Add an entry to the `LIQUIDITY_PAIR_TOKENS` constant, which maps the liquidity pool address to the tokens that it is composed of.
 This could be determined on-chain, but is easier/quicker if done statically.
 - If the entry is present in any wallets outside of {WALLET_ADDRESSES}, yet should be reported as part of the tresury, add it to `NON_TREASURY_ASSET_WHITELIST`.
+- Add a mock for a zero balance to the respective test helper function (e.g. `mockBalanceVaultZero`), otherwise tests will fail.

 ### Staked Liquidity